Ganapakakomal2003/Tic-Tac-Toe-Game/README.md

 ## 🙌 Author

-👨‍💻 Ganapaka Komal Babu
+👨‍💻 Ganapaka Komal Babu.
-🎓 Student at Sreenidhi Institute of Science and Technology 💡 Goal: To become a Software Engineer
+🎓 Student at Sreenidhi Institute of Science and Technology.
+💡 Goal: To become a Software Engineer.